Monday, December 23, 2024

 However, Anastasia Renkas assures that the connection is taking place in accordance with the priority plan for all organs.

 “To say that few organizations are connected is not entirely correct.
 It is important that now on the portal we can see general statistics on the number of requests.
 Because before, each organization conducted it for itself.
 Now, thanks to the functionality of the portal, we see that since September there have already been more than 600 such messages.
-The largest number of them, more than 500, were sent by applicants to the NACP,” noted the NACP representative.
+The largest number of them, more than 500, were sent by applicants to the NACP,” noted a representative of the NACP.

 And she emphasized that the very quality of messages has already changed: “People don’t just write, submit information or applications.
 They really get acquainted with the functionality of the portal, which contains many tips.
 When already at the first of five authorization steps there are algorithms for where and how to submit information.
 People are starting to figure out how to become a whistleblower, they are reading here the law on the prevention of corruption.
 Therefore, we can already say that this is a definite victory for the portal.”